ksator/machine_learning_with_HealthBot/README.md

 Takes as input a training set and output a classifier which predict the class for any new data point

+## Supervised learning

+The machine learning algorithm learns on a labeled dataset

 ##  Iris flower data set

 It has data to quantify the morphologic variation of Iris flowers of three related species.